Published November 17, 2014 This content is archived.

 His research and teaching focus on biomedical ethics — especially ethics related to incapacitated patients —as well as research ethics and palliative medicine.

-He directs research ethics at the UB Clinical and Translational Research Center, where he founded and chairs monthly Clinical and Research Ethics Seminars.
+He directs research ethics at the UB Clinical and Translational Science Institute, where he founded and chairs monthly Clinical and Research Ethics Seminars.